A Screenplay by Eva Adams

 There is one more person in the chalet, Eddie, an old friend of James’s.
 Hadley isn’t happy that he’s there as she suspects Penny is trying to matchmake, and it feels far too early.

 On the day of the scattering, a storm forces Hadley to change plans and scatter Xin’s ashes on a different mountain.
-Getting the ashes up the mountain produces a bit of black humour as Hadley doesn’t want to get ‘caught’ illegally scattering them.
-They decide to take Xin up in a backpack, leading Eddie to remark, ‘this is the first time I’ve been a human hearse’.
+Getting the ashes up the mountain proves tricky as Hadley doesn’t want to get ‘caught’ illegally scattering them.
+Eddie comes to the rescue by offering to take Xin up in his backpack.

 James, Penny and Eddie go back to London leaving Hadley in the chalet alone with her children for a few more days.
 The three of them are now more at ease and enjoy skiing and walking around Chamonix together.
 Just as things seem to be getting better, an out of control skier crashes into Hadley leaving her with a torn ligament.
 This sets her back and she finds it increasingly difficult to deal with her grief and the needs of her children.